equinor/segyio/README.md

     standard-mandated textual header, and `1..n` are the optional extended headers.

-    The text headers are returned as 3200-byte string-like blobs (bytes in Python 3, str in Python 2), as it is in the file.
+    The text headers are returned as 3200-byte byte-like blobs as it is in the file.
 The `segyio.tools.wrap` function can create a line-oriented version of this string.

 * `bin`